Pylons/pyramid_simpleform/docs/index.rst

 pyramid_simpleform
 ==================

 **pyramid_simpleform**, as the name implies, is a simple form validation and rendering library.
 It's intended to replace the old ``@validate`` decorator from Pylons with a form handling pattern inspired by `Django forms`_, `WTForms`_ and `Flatland`_.
-However it's also intended for use with the `Pyramid`_ framework and uses `FormEncode`_ for most of the heavy lifting.
-It's therefore assumed you are already familiar with FormEncode.
+However it's also intended for use with the `Pyramid`_ framework and uses `Colander`_ for most of the heavy lifting.
+It's therefore assumed you are already familiar with Colander.

+**PLEASE NOTE**

+**pyramid_simpleform** was originally designed to use with FormEncode.
+FormEncode usage is being deprecated in favour of Colander as of version _, as FormEncode itself is no longer actively maintained and Colander is used by other libraries in the Pyramid ecosystem, such as `Deform`_.

+It is therefore recommended if possible that you migrate existing FormEncode schemas over to Colander.

 Installation
 ------------